 3. Understand your holding costs

-Some products are more expensive to store than others (due to size, duration of storage, and special warehousing requirements such as temperature-controlled environments).
+Some products are more expensive to store than others (due to size, duration of storage, and special warehousing requirements).
 It’s financially beneficial to ensure such items are not kept in your inventory for too long.

-Your inventory carrying cost is the true cost of storing all of your products and something you must consider before investing too heavily in inventory.
+Your inventory holding cost is the true cost of storing all of your products and something you must consider before investing too heavily in inventory.

 4. Come up with your MOQ